 We need to use both RDBMS and NoSQL databases for different purposes.
 Let’s analyze what we need in our system and which database is suitable for what kind of data…

-- NoSQL: We also have a huge amount of data like movies information, actors, crew, comments, and reviews.
+- NoSQL: We also have a huge amount of data like movie information, actors, crew, comments, and reviews.
 RDBMS can not handle this much amount of data so we need to use the NoSQL database which can be distributed.
 Cassandra can be a good choice to handle this ton of information.
 We can save multiple copies of data in multiple nodes deployed in multiple regions.
 This ensures the high availability and durability of data (if a node goes down, we will have data available in other nodes).

 - Use HDFS to run queries for analytics.